StatsRhian/personal-website/content/home/hobbies.md

 - [Running, cycling and swimming](https://www.strava.com/athletes/5412155) in Lancashire and the Lake District
 - Learning to speak Welsh using  [Say Something in Welsh](https://www.saysomethingin.com/welsh)
 - Analysing personal sports data using Strava and R
+- Reading as many [books as I can](https://www.goodreads.com/user_challenges/10264907